reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

   :numbered: 4

-Change the number to get the desired number of visable sections.
+Change the number to get the desired number of visible sections.

-Here is some more information on
+Here is some more information on the
 `Sphinx table of contents <https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-toctree>`_.

 Numbering sections or bullets